interledger/rafiki/docs/transaction-api.md

 ### `PaymentState`

 - `QUOTING`: Initial state.
 In this state, an empty payment account is generated, and the payment is automatically resolved & quoted.
-On success, transition to `FUNDING`.
+On success, transition to `FUNDING` or `SENDING` if already funded.
 On failure, transition to `Cancelled`.
 - `FUNDING`: Awaiting the wallet to add payment liquidity.
 If `intent.autoApprove` is not set, the wallet gets user approval before reserving money from the user's wallet account.
 On success, transition to `Sending`.
+Otherwise, transitions to `Cancelled` when the quote expires.
 - `SENDING`: Stream payment from the payment account to the destination.
 - `CANCELLED`: The payment failed.
 (Though some money may have been delivered).
 Requoting transitions to `Quoting`.
 - `COMPLETED`: Successful completion.